-Application of the principles of digital communication for informing, persuading, and entertaining the public through digital photography, layout and design in print, web design, and a multimedia presentation.
+Application of the principles of digital communication for informing, persuading, and entertaining the public through digital photography, layout and design in print, web design, smartphone video production and editing, and a multimedia presentation.
 The student will be able to proficiently utilize the internet, and critically analyze and produce design issues in online and print communication.